Fadel-Rammal/Movies-Series/README.md

 - Python

-- Run imdb script and chatbot script using cmd before using interact with them on website
+- Run imdb script and chatbot script using cmd before using chatbot and see actors for a movie on website

+- For notification and firebase dependencies then send notification using firebase cloud message console page